 A cautionary tale.
-In my early marketing career, I worked with the Sales and Marketing Director on building a strategic plan for a medium-sized manufacturing business.
+In my early marketing career, I worked with the Sales and Marketing Director on building a B2B marketing strategy and plan for a medium-sized manufacturing business.
 We worked hard on the process for several weeks.
 We worked through the analysis, undertaking internal and external discussions and progressing each step of the process.

 One of the final steps was to present the analysis, our conclusions and the draft plan to the senior management team.
 After a half-day of discussion, we were reaching a satisfactory conclusion when in walked the company founder.
 He was a brilliant innovator and technologist who had delegated Managing Director responsibilities several years earlier.

 His strong view was the carefully calculated future growth and turnover figures should not be ‘X’ but should be ‘Y’(where Y = X++).
 This view was based exclusively on a new technology (and potential product line) he had been working on.
 He forced through his view that a value should be added for this technology with the detailed planning for entry to this new market to be added later.